Alabama cadillac goat dog barking arrested

 But Parker didn't like how nonchalant they were about it, so she took her concerns to the corporate office.
 Burger King then issued a full apology and assured customers that employees at that location were retrained on cooking food thoroughly.
 Two men attempting to rob a downtown Seattle luggage bungled their heist in just about every way possible.
 Friday morning from an alarm company reporting a possible break-in at a luggage store.
 Officers arrived quickly, but did not immediately see any signs of a break-in.
 However, they soon spotted a man "skittering on his belly" towards the store's cash register.

-Officers and a K-9 team found a large hole in the store's wall, about 10 feet above the ground.
+go to link Officers and a K-9 team found a large hole in the store's wall, about 10 feet above the ground.
 One officer used a ladder to climb up to the hole and noticed a trail of blood inside.
 Police then found a year-old man hiding under a table in a restaurant and a year-old man hiding in the ceiling.
 Officers booked both burglars at the King County Jail and seized a crowbar, rubber gloves, a lock pick kit, binoculars, and a hand-held Pac Man video game from the would-be thieves.
 A strange series of events in Louisiana last week led to a woman biting a camel's testicles.

 Unfortunately, their hard-of-hearing dog went inside the pen.
 So, the woman followed the dog, and her husband followed her.
 Hamilton said, "The camel did nothing wrong.
 The camel was just doing its normal routine.
 Louisiana laws prohibit people from letting their dogs run free on enclosed or unenclosed private property.

 The company amassed their record-shattering lint ball by collecting lint from all its locations at the start of the year.
 Unfortunately, it just smoldered and smoked like a charcoal briquette.
 The flaming lint ball was eventually extinguished by the local fire department.